luminiferous/Brendan-Blog/_posts/2019-02-23-Sprint-Week-3.md

 Cameron

-Cameron explain through his approach to complete this week's task was to hack into a machine known as kioptrix level 1 through WTF exploit, this is by going through searchsploit and by finding a vulnerability in mod_SSL
+Cameron explain through his approach to complete this week's task was to hack into a machine known as kioptrix level 1 through WTF exploit, this is by going through searchsploit and by finding a vulnerability in mod_SSL.

 Corey